AlexanderWangY/OSC-Proximity-Documentation/docs/guide/getting-started.md

 ### Backend

-From the project root directory, navigate to the `server` folder and install the dependencies
+From the project root directory, navigate to the `server` folder and install the dependencies.

 ```bash
 $ cd server